-It is always advisable to process freshly cut materials, as wooden branches become springy and dull knives more quickly when dried out.
+It is always advisable to process freshly cut materials, as wooden branches get very hard, they become springy when dried out and can make the knives dull more quickly.

 While operating the machine, keep a wooden stick handy, approximately 1 inch in diameter by 2 feet long.
 This stick will be useful to push in short, brushy and very leafy materials and keep the feed hopper clear.